Ecological heating (Eco-heating)

 Photovoltaic panels (PV) rarely produce their rated output.

-On a bad day they produce only around a third of their rated output – say 50W per square metre.
+On a bad day they produce only around a third of their rated output – say 100W per panel.

 Background electrical demand (fridge, computers, lights, TV etc.) can often be as high as 1kW